nashbio/policies/source/sections/01-introduction.md

 ## 1.4 Requesting Audit and Compliance Reports

 Nashbio, at its sole discretion, shares audit reports and Corrective Action Plans (CAPs), with customers on a case by case basis.
-All audit reports are shared under explicit NDA in Nashbio format between Nashbio and party to receive materials.
+All audit reports are shared under explicit NDA in Nashbio format between Nashbio and party to receive materials(§8).
 Audit reports can be requested by Nashbio workforce members for Customers or directly by Nashbio Customers.

 The following process is used to request audit reports: